 - Salt & pepper, to taste as needed

 - Cook fettuccine according to package directions.

-- Add cream and salt and simmer another minute or so.
+- Add cream and simmer another minute or so.
 Keep warm.

 - Drain pasta and add to the sauce.
 Toss with parmesan cheese.
 Taste and add a little salt & pepper, if desired.